This is a script

 (to Annie)

 Let me guess.
 He was moved.
+Annie tries to

-Annie tries to hide her smile.
-Clu frowns at Jack.
+hide her smile.
+Clu frowns

 CLU

 I was.
-And I was thinking, since I’m heading back to college in a
+And I was thinking, since I’m heading back to college in

-This opportunity to help Annie with her song, and Fi could go
+Few days and won’t be around for awhile, maybe I should take This opportunity to help Annie with her song, and Fi could go riding

-riding with you instead.
+with you instead.

-You’re bailing on me.
+bailing on me.

-It’s an artist thing, you wouldn’t understand.
-Plus, I have a sore
+an artist thing, you wouldn’t understand.

 Knee.

-Well. . since Clu is injured, mind if I go riding with you?
-I love mountain biking.
-Clu, maybe we could talk later--?
+since Clu is injured, mind if I go riding with you?
+I love

-You can use Clu’s bike.
+Clu’s bike.
 I’ll adjust the seat.

 Jack grins and heads out.
 Clu chases after him—

-That was very cold, man.
+CLU That was very cold, man.

 JACK